sourcegraph/about/website/README.md

 # Sourcegraph website

-This repository contains source code for the Sourcegraph marketing website, ([https://about.sourcegraph.com](https://about.sourcegraph.com)).
+This repository contains source code for the Sourcegraph website, ([https://about.sourcegraph.com](https://about.sourcegraph.com)).
 The site is built using the [GatsbyJS](https://gatsbyjs.org) static site generator.

 ### Development